Get expert help with understanding yours and your partner’s love language. Click here to chat online to someone right now.

 What Does It Mean If Quality Time Is My Love Language?

-Basically, it means that you love spending one-on-one time with the person you love.
+Quality time as a love language means that you enjoy spending one-on-one time with the person you love.

 Maybe you enjoy doing projects together, or you like to spend evenings watching horrible reality TV shows to try to anticipate which train wreck will explode first.